pns-isa-devops/projet-isa-devops-20-team-H-20/docker/README.md

 See the Dockerfiles in every client directories

-To build the docker launch the following command `./build.sh` in very client directories
+To build the docker launch the following command `./build.sh` in the clients directory.
+It will launch the build in every clients.

 ## Composing the final system

 The three images can now be used independently, as standalone components.
-But one can combine the three images with the right configuration to define a valid deployment for the CoD system.
+But one can combine the three images with the right configuration to define a valid deployment for the DD system.

 This is implemented thanks to a [`docker-compose.yml`](docker-compose.yml) descriptor.